 Converting to Log-Likelihood

 Working with products of probabilities is numerically unstable.
 Multiplying many small numbers quickly underflows to zero.
-The standard solution is to take the logarithm, which converts products to sums:
+The standard solution is to take the logarithm, which converts products to sums.
+Using the property , we transform the product of probabilities into a sum of log-probabilities:

 This is the log-likelihood for a single center word.
-Higher values mean the model assigns higher probabilities to the true context words.
+Since probabilities are between 0 and 1, their logarithms are negative, but higher (less negative) values mean the model assigns higher probabilities to the true context words.
 Our goal is to maximize this quantity.

 Unpacking the Softmax